PrismarineJS/node-minecraft-wrap/README.md

 set the authentication information directly without contacting the mojang servers.
 `playerName`, `uuid`, `accessToken` and `userProperties` need to be provided.

-#### WrapClient.setCustom(minecraftArguments,mainClass[,libraries])

-modify the client wrapper instance

-* using `minecraftArguments` to replace the arguments for start the client (helpful for forge mod loader)
-* using `mainClass` to replace the mainClass for start the client (helpful for forge mod loader)
-* (ideal) using `libraries` to replace the libraries for start the client (helpful for custom minecraft and forge mod loader)

 #### WrapClient.start()